mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     Returns → drjit.llvm.ad.Float:
         The unpolarized Fresnel reflection coefficient.

+.. py:function:: mitsuba.fresnel_diffuse_reflectance(eta)

+    Computes the diffuse unpolarized Fresnel reflectance of a dielectric material (sometimes referred to as "Fdr").

+    This value quantifies what fraction of diffuse incident illumination will, on average, be reflected at a dielectric material boundary

+    Parameter ``eta`` (drjit.llvm.ad.Float):
+        Relative refraction coefficient

+    Returns → drjit.llvm.ad.Float:
+        F, the unpolarized Fresnel coefficient.

 .. py:function:: mitsuba.fresnel_polarized(cos_theta_i, eta)

     Calculates the polarized Fresnel reflection coefficient at a planar